natanfudge/Crashy/features.md

   - Improve visibility of 'causing mod' to increase the chance an issue will be made
 - Crash discussion
   - Make sure crashes are easily searchable in Google
+  - Built-in crash search system (so you can search for an exception and see other people getting it)
+  - find some solution for secret info getting released, maybe make crashes private by default and have a button to make them public
   - Add a system for a 'solution' to be posted on the crash (e.g. update to version X, remove mod Y).
 - 'Click to copy'
   - Crash context